-For further details: please contact Mrs Linda Taylor, VAHT Warden, on 01296 732718 or linda.taylor@vaht.co.uk
+For further details: please contact the VAHT Warden, on 01296 732718

 Ivinghoe Town Hall, Ivinghoe (map ref 14)

 Ivinghoe Town Hall dates back to the early 16th century and has a long history of supporting the local community, being the meeting place for trading and social events.
 Whilst it has been modernised over the years to cater for modern day needs, it has lost nothing of its charm and character.
 The hall is the perfect location for meetings, classes as well as parties and gatherings.